 - Test your own limits, and watch yourself grow

 Check out these brands that took strategic risks and prepare to be inspired for your next big brand marketing move.

 Brands Who Stuck to Their Guns

-Dropbox: Dropbox CEO Drew Houston turned down Steve Jobs when he asked to obtain the company.
-Following the “no” Jobs received, he hinted that putting Dropbox out of business was the alternative.
-Now 10 years later, Houston has successfully developed the company he envisioned and supplies a versatile product for Microsoft Windows, Apple, Linux and Android users.
+When Steve Jobs asked to obtain Dropbox, CEO Drew Houston turned him down.
+Following the “no” Jobs received, he hinted that putting Dropbox out of business was the only alternative.
+Now 10 years later, Houston has successfully developed the company he envisioned.
+And supplies a versatile product for Microsoft Windows, Apple, Linux, and Android users.

-LEGO: The brains behind the LEGO brand have mastered the art and science of staying relevant.
-LEGO leveraged its long-time household name and expanded into the film industry.
-The 2014 cinema, The Lego Movie, is a 3D animated adventure film based on the company’s line of construction toys.
-The Lego Movie featured voices of big-time Hollywood actors Chris Pratt, Will Ferrell, Elizabeth Banks, Will Arnett, Nick Offerman, Alison Brie, Charlie Day, Liam Neeson and Morgan Freeman and grossed $470 million.
+LEGO mastered the art and science of staying relevant.
+The toy company leveraged its long-time household name and expanded into the film industry.
+The 2014 cinema, The Lego Movie, is a 3D animated adventure film.
+It’s based on the company’s line of construction toys.
+The Lego Movie featured voices of big-time Hollywood actors Chris Pratt, Will Ferrell, Elizabeth Banks, Will Arnett, Nick Offerman, Alison Brie, Charlie Day, Liam Neeson and Morgan Freeman.
+And it was a success … a $470 million success.
 LEGO knew what they were good at and sought out every avenue to take their brand even further.

 Massive Leaps in the Name of Vision

 Elon Musk used his entire capital from PayPal, the world’s leading online payment system which he sold to eBay.
 In 2002, he started Space Exploration Technologies (SpaceX).
 At first, Musk couldn’t pay his employees.
 But his luck changed when he secured a multi-billion dollar deal a few months later.
 Now, SpaceX employs more than 6,000 workers.
 And he even contracted with NASA in 2006 for the development of the SpaceX Falcon 9 spacecraft.